ricardojoserf/subdoler/README.md

 ![image](images/image3.jpg)

-Five files are created in the specified output directory:
+Different files are created in the specified output directory:

 - The CSV file (*subdomain_by_source.csv*) contains the subdomains with the program which discovered them, the reverse lookup IP and which range it is part of

 - The second CSV file (*ranges_information.csv*) contains information about the ranges

-- The subdomains TXT files (*unique_subdomains.txt*) contains a list of unique subdomains.

 - The leaks TXT file (*leaked_information.txt*) contains the leaked email accounts and credentials.